 How Marshman found himself in a CrossFit box standing in front of seven 15-year-old girls is another story.
-This father of two who works as a civil engineer is a former Navy SEAL who also runs an OSHA safety school and is a trainer at CrossFit by Overload.
-When asked how he ended up teaching the SAT course, he laughed and said, "Paula tricked me!"
+This Marshman said. "'It will lead you father of two who works as a civil engineer is a former Navy SEAL who the right path when you start, but also runs an OSHA safety school and is somewhere along the way it will lead you a trainer at CrossFit by Overload.
+When asked how he ended up teaching the SAT course, he laughed and said.
+"Paula tricked me!"

 One night, after a CrossFit class, Marshman saw a parent struggling to help his child with his junior-high math homework.
-Marshman stepped in to help, someone snapped a picture, and before Marshman knew it, he had six days to prepare the 12-week SAT-prep program.
+Marshman stepped in to help, someone snapped a picture, and before Marshman knew it, he had six days to prepare the 12-week SAT-prep program

 Marshman used Kaplan SAT 2012: Strategies, Practice, and Review and The Princeton Review's Cracking the SAT 2012 as references and came up with a plan.
-Marshman and the other instructors gave the students a CrossFit test and a sample SAT test at the beginning of the program.
+Marshman and the other instructors gave the students a CrossFit test and a sample SAT test at the beginning if the program.
 The CrossFit test consisted of a 1RM deadlift and then a timed workout that included a 400-meter run, 40 air squats, 30 sit-ups, 20 push-ups and 10 pull-ups (the students used either a green or blue band depending on their strength).